-The desc-expr is a documentation-time expression that produces prose to describe the exported binding-that is, the last part of the generated defproc, so the description can refer to the arg-ids using racket.
+The desc-expr is a sequence of documentation-time expressions that produces prose to describe the exported binding-that is, the last part of the generated defproc, so the description can refer to the arg-ids using racket.

 The normal requires of the enclosing library are effectively converted into for-label requires when generating documentation, so that identifiers in the contracts are linked to their corresponding documentation.
 Similarly, any binding that is available in the run-time phase of the enclosing library can be referenced in documentation prose using the racket form.